-As of December 31, 2017 and 2016, respectively, approximately 14% and 28% of our ending backlog was associated with one customer in our U.S segment.
-In addition, approximately 14% and 10% of our ending backlog for 2017 and 2016, respectively, was associated with one customer in our International segment.
-In each case, these are related to significant ongoing customer projects.
+As of December 31, 2018, 2017 and 2016, respectively, approximately 7%, 23% and 33% of our ending backlog was associated with two customers in our U.S segment.
+In addition, approximately 5%, 14% and 10% of our ending backlog for 2018, 2017 and 2016, respectively, was associated with one customer in our International segment.
+In each case, these are related to significant ongoing customer projects that were substantially completed by the end of 2018.
 There can be no assurance that the backlog amounts will ultimately be realized as revenue or that we will earn a profit on the backlog of orders, but we expect that substantially all of the sales in our backlog will be realized within twelve months.

 Competition: We are the largest PVF distributor to the energy industry based on sales.
 The broad PVF distribution industry is fragmented and includes large, nationally recognized distributors, major regional distributors and many smaller local distributors.
 The principal methods of competition include offering prompt local service, fulfillment capability, breadth of product and service offerings, price and total costs to the customer.
-Our competitors include large PVF distributors, such as DistributionNOW, Ferguson Enterprises (a subsidiary of Ferguson, plc), Van Leeuwen, FloWorks, several regional or product-specific competitors and many local, family-owned and privately held PVF distributors.
+Our competitors include large PVF distributors, such as DistributionNOW, Ferguson Enterprises (a subsidiary of Ferguson, plc), Van Leeuwen, FloWorks, Charbonneau Industries, Score Group plc, several regional or product-specific competitors and many local, family-owned and privately held PVF distributors.

-Employees: We have approximately 3,450 employees of which 127 employees belong to a union and are covered by collective bargaining agreements.
-We also have 130 employees in Norway and Australia that are not members of a union but are covered by union negotiated agreements.
+Employees: We have approximately 3,600 employees of which 105 employees belong to a union and are covered by collective bargaining agreements.
+We also have 173 employees in the U.S., Norway and Australia that are not members of a union but are covered by union negotiated agreements.
 We consider our relationships with our employees to be good.